 There are plenty of medical sales jobs and medical sales representatives, therefore, are in high demand.
 These sales reps (also called med reps) are often tasked with selling high-cost equipment and resources, so there’s ample opportunity to have a lucrative job.

 MedReps reports that a medical sales professional could expect to earn an average base salary of $95K.
-When you include the average bonus/commission of $61K, it’s clear that the career path of a medical sales rep in a growing industry can be financially rewarding.
+When you include the average bonus/commission of $61K, it’s clear that medical sales rep career path in a the growing health industry can be financially rewarding.

 While the industry has been significantly affected by the COVID-19 outbreak, it remains stable as a whole.
 Some companies slowed down, but others are growing at a faster rate, meaning medical and pharmaceutical sales reps today are finding work quicker than ever.